The Italian Major

 The major requires a minimum of 32 credits, including courses in Italian conversation and composition, literature, and culture.
-See the Italian chapter of the course catalogue for detailed information.

 The Italian Minor

 The minor requires at least 16 credits in Italian at the 200 and 300 levels.
-See the Italian chapter of the course catalogue for detailed information.

 Teacher Licensure in Italian